Consider nonstandard providers for affordable car insurance.

 Providers with the strongest rates historically might not accept all credit scores.
 Thankfully, you’ll find options that can provide coverage while you rebuild your credit.

 - Look for smaller or nonstandard providers.
 A handful of auto insurers brand themselves more willing to accept drivers who might have a hard time getting insurance elsewhere.

 - Bundle your policies.
 If you own a policy with a large insurance providers that offers many types of insurance, it could make financial sense to pay for your home, auto and life insurance under one provider.
 Bundling can save you money and might make payments and support more convenient as well.

 - Trim your coverage.
 For standard auto insurance providers that can help you, the kind of coverage you’re used to might cost more than you’ve ever paid before — maybe even more than you’re willing to pay at all.
 This is where you can strategize about what to cut from your policy without leaving yourself too exposed.

 - Increase your deductible.
 Raising how much you’ll pay before your insurance kicks in could result in more manageable rates.
 But your deductible shouldn’t be higher than what you can reasonably pay after an accident.

-Are insurers looking at my credit score?
+Why do insurers look at my credit score?

-Yes.
 Unless you live in California, Hawaii or Massachusetts, insurance providers can use your credit score when evaluating your risk as a policyholder.
 This means a great credit score can help your rates, and a poor credit score might hurt them.

 5 car insurance providers that cater to high risk drivers